Top 15 Venture Capital Firms for Information Technology Startups

 12. SineWave Ventures

-SineWave Ventures is an Arlington-based firm that provides capital to technology companies.
-They invest in businesses serving both commercial and public sector markets.
+SineWave Ventures is an Arlington-based firm that provides capital to technology companies in both commercial and government sectors.
+They invest from early to late stages, supporting businesses as they grow.

 - Investment stages: Early Stage Venture, Late Stage Venture

-- Industries of focus: Enterprise Software, Information Technology, Infrastructure, Financial Services
+- Industries of focus: Enterprise Software, Financial Services, Information Technology, Infrastructure

 - Founded: 2015

-- Notable investments: SentinelOne, Databricks, Evolv Technology, Clarifai
+- Notable portfolio companies: SentinelOne, Databricks, Evolv Technology, Clarifai

 - Portfolio size: 44 investments